-There are several, limited-run models Tesla is exploring including replicas of 1979 Pontiac Firebird Trans Am and a more practical 1982 Chevrolet Malibu, the latter which was famous for falling apart at freeway speeds.
+There are several limited-run models Tesla is exploring, including replicas of 1979 Pontiac Firebird Trans Am and a more practical 1982 Chevrolet Malibu, the latter which was famous for falling apart at freeway speeds.
 Tesla hopes to spark interest in people who are approaching retirement.

 Mr. Musk made a few comments at the Reno Grand Car Show regarding the new models.
-The billionaire entrepreneur said that they will be re-using old chassis from salvage models and then fit them with modern technologies.
+The billionaire entrepreneur said that they would be re-using old chassis from salvage models and then fit them with modern technologies.
 According to Musk, this will dramatically cut costs and make Teslas even more accessible to everyday people.